shrBadihi/ARDiff_Equiv_Checking/README.md

 ```
 Mac and windows users should use RunningBenchmarksOnMac.sh and RunningBenchmarksOnWindows.sh, respectively.

-The script runs DSE, IMP-S, and ARDiff on each Equivalent and Non-Equivalent pairs of methods for each benchmark in the sequence.
+The script runs DSE, IMP-S, and ARDiff on each Equivalent and Non-Equivalent pairs of methods for each benchmark.

 For timeout command for Mac users, you need to first install "coreutils":
 ```yaml